zavalab/ADAM_Documentation/waste_to_energy.md

 </p>

 <p>
-    The results, which are displayed below, shows identical results to the Low Electricity Price scenario.
+    The results, which are displayed below, show identical results to the Low Electricity Price scenario.
 This demonstrates that current electricity prices are still not high enough to incentivize CAFOs to process their waste.
 </p>

 <img src="Pictures\waste_to_energy\market_elec.png">